(Updated on 20-11-2018)

-Customer is a Sonm user, how rents and uses the computing resources of other users (Suppliers) through the system.
-Getting started in Sonm as a customer requires several steps we describe below.
-It includes installation, settings and main steps to execute your task using Sonm.
+The Customer is a Sonm user who rents and uses the computing resources of other users (Suppliers) through the system.
+Getting started on Sonm as a customer takes several steps, as described below.
+It includes the installation, settings, and the main steps to execute your task using Sonm.

 sudo bash -c "$(curl -s https://raw.githubusercontent.com/sonm-io/autodeploy/master/sonm-auto-deploy-consumer.sh)"

-We recommend auto-installation, but you may install Sonm components manually:
+You may also install the Sonm components manually:

 You should have your own Ethereum account to pay for resources in Sonm.
-Account is your unique identifier for:
+Your account is your unique identifier for:

 We generate your personal account (UTC/JSON keystore file) during the installation.
-You find keystore path and passphrase with cat
+You can find the keystore path and passphrase with cat

 ~/.sonm/cli.yaml.
 Keystore file default location: